lyradix/apinew/README.md

 │   │   ├── PoiTest.php
 ├── phpunit.xml.dist

-## Controller and Entity
+### Controller and Entity
-Controler is used to
+Check controller and entities to make necessary change for the routes and properties.

-# php folder
+### php folder
 check for php :
 php --ini
 if php is not present on local machine, download php files from php.net, save it in C: folder and locate php.ini